There’s an unspoken taboo in our culture that keeps us from seeing our own best self. Two-thirds of us can’t even name our top personal strengths.

 You can build a picture of your best future self—the one you’re hoping to become—by doing the Best Possible Self exercise described here.
 It will let you see your potentials and the qualities that you aspire to develop.
 And just doing it will make you feel good now and fortify your sense of well-being.

-Or start by simply upping your awareness of your positive qualities, by paying attention to the loveable parts of yourself and the things that you do well and enjoy doing.
+Or start by simply upping your awareness of your positive qualities, by paying attention to the lovable parts of yourself and the things that you do well and enjoy doing.
 That’s what the questions below are designed to help you do.
 Just reading through them will prompt your subconscious to start delivering up its hidden knowledge about your fantasticness.

 Exploring Your Best Self